-assessment of a jurisdiction's current capability levels against the targets identified in the Threat and Hazard Identification and Risk Assessment (THIRA).
-Jurisdictions use the SPR to estimate their current preparedness capabilities and compare those to their THIRA results to identify gaps.
+the SPR to estimate their current preparedness capabilities and compare those to their THIRA results to identify gaps.
 They also use the SPR to identify potential approaches for addressing those capability gaps.

 • Threat and Hazard Identification and Risk Assessment.
-Beginning in 2019, DHS/FEMA will require Homeland Security Grant Program (State Homeland Security Program and Urban Area Security Initiative), Tribal Homeland Security Grant Program, and Emergency Management Performance Grant Program recipients to complete a THIRA report every three years (previously, a THIRA was required annually).
-Grant recipients will also be required to submit an SPR annually.
+Beginning in 2019, DHS/FEMA require Homeland Security Grant Program (State Homeland Security Program and Urban Area Security Initiative), Tribal Homeland Security Grant Program, and Emergency Management Performance Grant Program recipients to complete a THIRA report every three years (previously, a THIRA was required annually).
+Grant recipients are also required to submit an SPR annually.
 Communities use the THIRA process to better understand their risks and determine the level of capabilities needed to address those risks.
 Through the THIRA process, communities set goals for building and sustaining their capabilities.
 It results in whole community-informed capability targets and resource requirements necessary to address anticipated and unanticipated risks.42

 Developing and updating an effective THIRA/SPR requires active involvement from the whole community.
 This can result in more complete, accurate, and actionable assessments and planning efforts.
 Therefore, recipients should actively engage a wide variety of stakeholders in the THIRA/SPR process.
 Emergency communications subject matter experts should be involved in the THIRA/SPR process and provide input as appropriate, including but not exclusive to the potential impacts of threats and hazards on emergency communications.
-For additional information, refer to each grant program's FY 2019 Notice of Funding Opportunity for reporting requirements, including the THIRA/SPR.
+For additional information, refer to each grant program's FY 2020 Notice of Funding Opportunity for reporting requirements, including the THIRA/SPR.
+Grant recipients participating in risk assessments are strongly encouraged to: